NoriSte/reactjsday-2019-testing-course/book/jest-101/built-in-matchers.md

 ### toEqual

-checks the equality of two _values_
+Checks the equality of two _values_:

 ```javascript
 const a = { text: "a" };